Canonical graph decompositions via local separations: Links and crossing

 \section{Links and crossing}

-As the next step in our finite combinatorial theory of $r$-local separations, we develop notions of \emph{crossing} and \emph{nested} for $r$-local separations.
+As the next step regarding $r$-local separations, we develop notions of \emph{crossing} and \emph{nestedness} for $r$-local separations.
 We show that they agree with the respective notions for global separations on $r$-local coverings (\cref{corresLinks,corresCross}).
-We then prove, assuming $k < K(G,r) = \frac{\mindist_r(G)}{r} + 1$, that two $\lek$-separations $s$ and $t$ of $G$ are nested if and only if all their lifts are nested (\cref{uniqueRcoupleLift,LiftingLinks}).
-Moreover, if $s$ and $t$ cross, then the crossing-relation defines a matching on the set of all lifts of $s$ and~$t$ (\cref{NestedRtomic}).
+We then prove, assuming $k < K(G,r) := \frac{\mindist_r(G)}{r} + 1$, that two $\lek$-separations $s$ and $t$ of $G$ are nested if and only if all their lifts are nested (\cref{uniqueRcoupleLift} and \cref{LiftingLinks}).
+Moreover, if $s$ and $t$ cross, then every lift of $s$ crosses exactly one lift of $t$ (\cref{NestedRtomic}).